Ryan3389/README-Generator/README.md

 ## Installation
-clone this github repository, change directories into this project, install inquirer
+Clone this github repository, change directories into this project, install inquirer

 ## Usage